autonomouslogic/eve-ref/docs/src/api/industry-cost.md

 * `plasma_physics` - The Plasma Physics skill level the installing character
 * `propulsion_subsystem_technology` - The Propulsion Subsystem Technology skill level the installing character
 * `quantum_physics` - The Quantum Physics skill level the installing character
+* `reactions` - The Reactions skill level the installing character
 * `research` - The Research skill level the installing character
 * `rocket_science` - The Rocket Science skill level the installing character
 * `science` - The Science skill level the installing character